You Can Get Reservations for Free Dinner in Taco Bell's Insane Test Kitchen

 If you're aiming to do casual brunch the vegan or vegetarian way (note: you don't need to BE vegetarian or vegan to do this), then Seva's what you're looking for.
-The eggs rancheros always satisfy and the Big Breakfast includes eggs, pancakes, soy sausage, rosemary potatoes, and Michigan maple syrup.
-The lineup of mimosas, including the delicious beer-mosa, is also very much on point.
+Sweet tooth?
+Opt for the vegan strawberry French toast made on Avalon cinnamon-raisin bread.
+Or try a vegan twist on a brunch classic with the California tofu scrambled made with spinach, tomatoes, green onions, vegan Daiya cheese, and avocado.
+The lineup of mimosas is also very much on point.

 Here's what you need to know about brunch at Cliff Bell's: It includes bottomless mimosas and Bloody Marys, fancy stuff like a croque-madame with Dearborn smoked ham and Gruyere, and classics like chicken and waffles with jalapeño maple syrup.
 The live jazz also helps, if you can hear it over the "Hallelujah" chorus that's playing in your head.

 Few-frills bar and grill that dishes out impeccable breakfast options all day